PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 We now have a dashboard that shows how well our process of automated patching is working!
 At least, how well it's working *in terms of its cadence*.

 This dashboard covers both Deployment lead time and deployment frequency, making up half of the DORA metrics.
 So we know now about the cadence of our deployments.
 We are able to track improvements or deterioration over time.
 Over the months I've been using the dashboard it has given me a nudge to be more attentive to new patch deployments whenever I have been neglecting them.

-The Grafana dashboard built in this post can be imported from [here](https://grafana.com/grafana/dashboards/14970), using a Postgres datasource called `askgit`.